How to get started¶

-Connext is an infrastructure layer on top of Ethereum that enables instant, high volume transactions by reducing the amount of data that needs to be committed to the blockchain.
+Connext is an infrastructure layer on top of Ethereum that enables instant, high volume transfers and interactions between users.
 The goal of the Connext Network is to help Ethereum applications scale to large consumer bases by improving their usability and cost.
-Projects in the space are already using Connext to enable instant wallet to wallet payments, monetize content with microtransactions, power marketplaces, and build games on the Ethereum mainnet!
+Projects in the space are already using Connext to enable instant wallet to wallet transfers, monetize content with microtransactions, power marketplaces, and build games on the Ethereum mainnet!

 Connext does this using state channels.
 State channels enable users to batch up normal Ethereum transactions without needing to trust intermediaries.
 State channels do not require any external custodians or add any additional functionality to Ethereum, they simply allow existing Ethereum interactions to occur more quickly and at lower cost by putting more interactions into each block.